You want smart political talk without the meltdowns?

 They have since had 48 members of their family from Washington State pick up and move to join them here in South Dakota because the entire family wanted to be together.

-And so the sister moved with her family, then the parents moved, and then the cousins and the aunts and the uncles, and they are they can't believe that they could live somewhere that feels like Washington State used to feel 25, 30 years ago.
+And they can't believe that they could live somewhere that feels like Washington State used to feel 25, 30 years ago.

-And I think that's what's so remarkable about South Dakota is while the rest of the country in these liberal states has lost their minds and gone off the deep end as far as socialism and lawlessness, that there still is a place where America feels like America, and that's what's bringing people to South Dakota.
+And I think that's what's so remarkable about South Dakota is while the rest of the country in these liberal states has lost their minds and gone off the deep end as far as socialism and lawlessness, that there still is a place where America feels like America.

-We've got over 8,000 people in the final stages of that's people um for actual job positions, that's not counting their family members that are coming with them.
+That's not counting their family members that are coming with them.

-We uh we put them all matched up with caseworkers and talk to them about what kind of community they want to live in, what job it is, if it's a nurse or an architect or a CPA, you know, to partner them with a business.
+We put them all matched up with caseworkers and talk to them about what kind of community they want to live in, what job it is, if it's a nurse or an architect or a CPA, you know, to partner them with a business.

-We get to talk to them about their schools, and so these are folks that when they come here, they've found the answer to all their prayers and they truly are thrilled just to be a part of our way of life.
+And so these are folks that when they come here, they've found the answer to all their prayers and they truly are thrilled just to be a part of our way of life.

-Sometimes it gets very difficult and burdensome because you know that they're gonna want you to be recertified in that particular state, even if you've been practicing your profession for you know up to a couple of decades.
+You see, when you move to a lot of states, let's say you're a licensed contractor or you're an RN or a medical doctor, whatever it happens to be, sometimes it gets very difficult and burdensome because they're going to want you to be recertified in that particular state, even if you've been practicing your profession for up to a couple of decades.

-Um that's not the case in South Dakota.
+That's not the case in South Dakota.

 Yeah, exactly, Sean.

-And that's that's what is remarkable.
+And that's what is remarkable.

-I brought a bill to our legislature a couple a couple years ago and just said, listen, we got to recognize these licenses so that when people get to our state, they can get right to work and uh did almost universal licensing, anything you would need a license for, real estate, um, you know, CPA, nurse, you know, whatever it is that someone may need recognition of so they can set up shop and get to serving people right away.
+I brought a bill to our legislature a couple years ago and just said, listen, we got to recognize these licenses so that when people get to our state, they can get right to work and did almost universal licensing.

-Uh we recognize those licenses.
+We recognize those licenses.

-That makes the transition so smooth and easy for people that that have a true career and want to come and start a new opportunity somewhere else.
+That makes the transition so smooth and easy for people that have a true career and want to come and start a new opportunity somewhere else.

-Uh, we we make sure that they don't sit there waiting for the regulation to catch up to them and their earnings and their career potential.
+We make sure that they don't sit there waiting for the regulation to catch up to them and their earnings and their career potential.

-For example, we keep reading article after article after article that there's going to be, you know, an entire generation that's gonna remain a renting in the renting class their entire lives, which kind of is the antithesis of the American dream to own your own home.
+The thing I've asked you about in the past that really kind of blows me away is your apprenticeship program where, you know, people that are just starting out in life, for example, we keep reading article after article after article that there's going to be, you know, an entire generation that's going to remain in the renting class their entire lives, which kind of is the antithesis of the American dream to own your own home.

 We're paying for these apprenticeship programs to get someone trained on the job.

-They continue to earn a wage, they get health benefits, they get a retirement account.
+They get a retirement account.

-I mean, it it's actually amazing.
+I mean, it's actually amazing.

-All right, so this is a presidential election year.
+So this is a presidential election year.

-Uh, thirteen days from now, the Iowa caucuses begin.
+We have Iowa in less than, what, two weeks, 13 days from now, the Iowa caucuses begin.

 Then we go to New Hampshire.

-It's gonna go very quick.
+It's going to go very quick.

-Nevada, South Carolina, super Tuesday will be here in no time.
+Nevada, South Carolina, Super Tuesday will be here in no time.

 And how do you assess the presidential race at this point?

-Well, I think it's you know, obviously President Trump is doing fantastic, and I'm proud of him for continuing to be a champion for the American people and for fixing what's broken in this country.
+And I'm proud of him for continuing to be a champion for the American people And for fixing what's broken in this country.

-So uh he'll do very well in Iowa.
+So he'll do very well in Iowa.

 It's pretty close.

-We're we're pretty easy to jump over there and say hi to all the neighbors and remind them about how important it is to send a strong message to all these other states that will be having their early primaries.
+We're pretty easy to jump over there and say hi to all the neighbors and remind them about how important it is to send a strong message to all these other states that will be having their early primaries.

-Um, you know, what happens in Iowa sends a ripple effect through the rest of the country.
+You know, what happens in Iowa sends a ripple effect through the rest of the country.

-And and the one thing I want to remind people not to lose sight of is that we are electing the leader of the free world.
+And the one thing I want to remind people not to lose sight of is that we are electing the leader of the free world.

 If you look at this world and the chaos and the crisis situation that we're in and the enemies that we face, we need a strong leader that can actually put a sentence together that actually has been in the trenches before and made tough decisions and proven to us that he makes the right decision every time.

-It really is uh a a contrast.
+It really is a contrast.

-The a I I can't think of a single measure by which America is better off.
+I can't think of a single measure by which America is better off.

 I really can't.

-And if you look at, for example, you're talking about foreign policy, um, I don't see any help for Israel that's significant under Joe Biden, in spite of him, you know, saying one thing publicly, but every source I have in Israel is telling me that what he's saying behind closed doors is very different.
+And if you look at, for example, you're talking about foreign policy, I don't see any help for Israel that's significant under Joe Biden, in spite of him saying one thing publicly.

 And it has a ripple effect and consequences that we're going to feel for a long period of time.